JackPikatea/pikatea-documentation/docs/AssemblyGuides/iowa-2025-macropad.md

-# 2025 Iowa Meetup Macropad Assembly Guide
+# 2025 Iowa Keyboard Meetup Corn Macropad Assembly Guide

 <!-- <div style="background-color: yellow; color: black;">If your product is listed under the "Assembly Guides" on the left, disregard this universal guide and follow the specific one instead.</div> -->